rmolinari/rpeg/README.md

+# RPEG

+I started this project in Jan 2022 and had a great burst of energy.
+Unfortunately I didn't write much documentation at the time and now, over a year later, I'm reacquainting myself with the project.

+Current TODOs:
+- write a useful README
+- turn the code into a gem

+## Legacy note

 I have a sudden burst of interest in parsing and pattern matching issues and found this paper:

   Roberto Ierusaleimschy, _A Text Pattern-Matching Tool based on Parsing Expression Grammars_